sirnewton01/post-web/README.md

 of your operating system.
 Unix has demonstrated a rich foundation based on text inputs and outputs, which are easily lost when moving to rich file types, such as the world-wide-web.
 It should be possible to use the post-web system with the standard operating system tools for the most part, which can help to stem the repeated reinvention of these tools over and over for different file formats.
-If the standard tools are too complex or incomplete then perhaps the operating system itself should be simplified.
+Text files have well known and age tested ways of searching, copying, versioning, comparing and patching them.
+If the standard tools are too complex or incomplete then perhaps the system itself should be simplified.

 It is worth mentioning that tools such as PGP (or GPG) are quite easy to use with text files.
 Cryptographic signatures can be appended to the end of a text file.
 Decryption is also a relatively simple matter.